 Include 5–8 key words that describe your paper for indexing purposes.

 Up to three referee nominations may be included, for consideration by the Editors.

-Supply an abstract of up to 250 words for all articles.
-This is a concise summary of the whole paper, not just the conclusions, and is understandable without reference to the rest of the paper.
+Supply an abstract, which should be a concise summary of the whole paper, not just the conclusions, and understandable without reference to the rest of the paper.
 It should contain no citation to other published work.
 The abstract of original papers should be structured (divided into sections which contain appropriate information under the following headings: Objectives, Methods, Results, Conclusions).
 The abstract of case reports should be a single paragraph.